Compare shop insurance

 It’s worth knowing that if you employ any temporary or permanent staff (other than immediate family) it’s a legal requirement to have employers’ liability insurance.
 If an employee falls ill or is injured in the workplace this insurance ensures you’re covered.

-The other types of insurance aren’t legal requirements, but at least some will be important to consider if you want to protect your business.
+The other types of insurance aren’t legal requirements, but some will be important to consider if you want to protect your business.

 How does shop insurance work?